Gina Young

 Gina Young is an American writer, director, playwright, songwriter and performer.
-They are a vocal member of the LGBTQ community and is openly queer and nonbinary, using both she and they pronouns.
 She is a member of The Dramatists Guild, The Ring of Keys, and The Kilroys.
-They are a winner of the HUMANITAS/PLAY LA Prize, and the Jane Chambers Award for Playwriting for their play Femmes: A Tragedy.
-She was previously known for recording and touring with the music and performance art group Team Gina, which disbanded in 2010.
+She is a winner of the HUMANITAS/PLAY LA Prize, and the Jane Chambers Award for Playwriting for their play Femmes: A Tragedy.
+Her work has been presented by The Museum of Contemporary Art (MOCA), REDCAT, and The Hammer Museum.